4devs/sitemap-bridge/README.md

 Sitemap Bridge
 ==============

-This is a PHP paginator with a totally different core concept.
+This is a bridge use [sitemap library](https://github.com/4devs/sitemap) to generate a [sitemaps](http://www.sitemaps.org) uses Symfony Components

 If you use Symfony 2, you could use our [sitemap bundle](https://github.com/4devs/sitemap-bundle)!